Pharmacologically resistant (treatment-resistant) depression

 • Psychotherapeutic support;

-• Transcranial electrical stimulation (TEC);
+• Transcranial electrical stimulation (TES);

 • Rehabilitation neuroprograms;